Montana Health Administration Degree Programs

 Montana residents deserve access to high-quality medical care, whether they live in one of the state’s many remote communities or close to a more densely populated urban area.
 Ensuring that people have access to the services they need is one of the many challenges of Montana healthcare.
 Becoming a healthcare executive puts you in a position to change this and make sure that Montana facilities are reaching the residents they need to serve.
 A degree in healthcare administration can be used in community clinics, government agencies, hospitals, and other medical settings.

 It is clear that Montana is in need of strong management.
-By the year 2022, an 18% increase in job openings is anticipated (O*Net, 2015).
-Salaries tend to be fairly high in this field; the average income for a Montana health services manager is $79,000 per year (O*Net, 2015).
+By the year 2028, an 16% increase in job openings is anticipated (O*Net, 2018).
+Salaries tend to be fairly high in this field; the median income for a Montana health services manager is $90,640 per year (O*Net, 2018).

 2020 Medical and Health Services Manager Estimated Job Openings